At AYM we want to have a positive impact on the planet, along with the people and animals that live here, it's our responsibility to do better.

 All new fabrics that we purchase must tick off the bullet point list of responsible requirements above.

 We want you to get as much use out of your garments as possible.
 We recommend that you take special care of your garments.
 We will do everything we can to create clothing that lasts and we hope you'll find ways to take good care of the clothing to ensure it lasts even longer.
-Learn more here: Care Guide
+Learn how to care for your clothes here: Care Guide.

 Learn & Grow